sliptrixx/project-trigger/docs/Basic Tutorials/3_player_shoot.md

 ```

 #### Why are we doing it this way?
 We don't necessarily need to create a new script for the blaster and could have just added the `Shoot` function to the player script.
-However, it's a good practice to seperate the logic for different components of a GameObject into different scripts.
+However, it's a good practice to separate the logic for different components of a GameObject into different scripts.
 This makes managing the code easier and allows us to reuse the code in other scripts.

 For example, The Enemies!
-We can create an enemy that can shoot projectiles by adding a Blaster component to the enemy GameObject.
-Obviously, we still need to create a "Enemy Brain" script to determine when to call the shoot function, but we can reuse the `Shoot` function in the Blaster script.
+We can create an enemy that can shoot projectiles by adding a Blaster component to the Enemy GameObject.
+Obviously, we still need to create an "Enemy Brain" script to determine when to call the shoot function, but we can reuse the `Shoot` function in the Blaster script.

 ### Testing the Blaster
 Now that we have a blaster that can create projectiles, let's test it out.
 Press play and try shooting projectiles by pressing the primary mouse button.
 You should see projectiles being created at the player's position.